 Tip #12: Bull & Bear

-The award winning signature steakhouse of the Waldorf Astoria Hotel is inspired by the original New York concept.
-The NYC institution closed, whilst the Dubai location under manager Orsi Halasz and head chef Giovanni Pintore is blooming.
-The iron clad bull and bear sculpture greets the guests stepping in from the Financial District outside of the restaurant.
+The award-winning signature steakhouse of the Waldorf Astoria Hotel is inspired by the original New York concept.
+While the NYC institution closed, the Dubai location—under manager Orsi Halasz and head chef Giovanni Pintore—is thriving.

 -